Nickggrae/barcode-Manager/README.md

 need to add:
-1. configure the invoice sheet to only be generated when the user is done with the session
-2. configure way for an existing invoice sheet to be converted to a working processed items list so i can be manipulated with the previous process items functionalities.
+1. configure way for an existing invoice sheet to be converted to a working processed items list so i can be manipulated with the previous process items functionalities.

+3/8/2024
+1. Finished the labeling for the generateInvoice() function.
+2. Made the invoice closer to human readable.
+(Colors and proper formatting)
+3. Now the invoice file is opened at the end of the user session.
+4. Now the building of the invoice is run at the end of each user session from the working processed file.
+Where the menu calls the invoice generation function when the user presses the quit button.

 3/7/2024
 1. Cleaned up the build invoice command.